 What to include in your application

-Applications for permission to operate a street cafe in the public road (Section 59 consent) should be sent by email to email@example.com and must include:
+Applications for permission to operate a street café in the public road (Section 59 consent) must include:

 The details site plan has to show the following:

 - Building lines, kerb lines and other street furniture such as lighting columns, bollards, signposts

 - Access points

 - Extents of proposed street café area with dimensions and clearances to nearby street furniture or kerblines shown

 Once completed applications should be sent by email to the areas Roads team: